 It has long been known in the medical community that compression (aka light pressure or squeezing) increases blood flow in the compressed area.
 Increasing blood flow to an area also leads to better oxygenation of the tissues and reduces inflammation and edema (aka swelling).

-So, if you suffer from the common arthritis symptoms of joint pain, inflammation, and edema and over use like carpal tunnel, you’ll need to find a way to provide this mild compression.
+So, if you suffer from the common arthritis symptoms of joint pain, inflammation, edema and overuse like carpal tunnel, you’ll need to find a way to provide this mild compression.

 Therapy gloves have been shown to be particularly helpful for rheumatoid arthritis pain in a study by National Institutes of Health.